mednche/mednche.github.io/_posts/project/2018-03-01-hate-crime.md

 big-title: Hate speech on Twitter - an application of Natural Language Processing for identification of online hate
 feature-img: "/images/project/twitter-hate.png"
 thumbnail: "/images/project/thumbs/twitter-hate.png"
-tags: [NLP, hate crime, classifier]
+tags: [NLP, hate, classifier, twitter]
 teaser: An application of Natural Language Processing for identification of online hate on Twitter
 ---